H. W. Brands: Writings

 Examples of Brands' biographical histories include his biographies on Benjamin Franklin, covering the colonial period and the Revolutionary War; Andrew Jackson, covering the War of 1812, western expansion and the conflict over the National Bank; Ulysses S. Grant, covering the Civil War and Reconstruction; Theodore Roosevelt, covering the Industrial Era and the Progressive Movement; and Franklin D. Roosevelt, covering the Great Depression, the New Deal, the Second World War, and the ascension of the U.S. as an international power.

-He takes a progressive view on the nation's founders and the United States Constitution, arguing that the founders were at heart radicals who were willing to challenge the status quo in search of a better future.
+He holds a progressive view of the nation's founders and the United States Constitution, arguing that the founders were at heart radicals who were willing to challenge the status quo in search of a better future.
 That being so, he believes that Americans today should not be constrained by the views of self-government held by the founders.
 "In revering the founders we undervalue ourselves and sabotage our own efforts to make necessary improvements in the republican experiment they began.
 Our love of the founders leads us to abandon and even betray the principles they fought for."
 He believes the framers would not want the Constitution to be interpreted by the idea of original intent, and believes that we are in error when we view the founders in a "deified" way.
 "The one thing that [the Founders] did have was an audacity to challenge conventional wisdom."

 Brands believes that Americans place too much importance on the individual in the White House.
 "We have this very interesting relationship with the presidents where the president is supposed to be one of us, but on the other hand he represents everybody so he is sort of above all of us.
 We make too much of presidents, but we can hardly help ourselves."
-Though noting the power of the office of the President has increased greatly since the opening of the twentieth century, when the United States emerged as a significant world power and U.S. foreign policy became far more important, Brands believes that popular focus on the president is excessive.
+Though noting how the power of the presidency has increased greatly since the start of the twentieth century, when the United States emerged as a significant world power and U.S. foreign policy became far more important, Brands believes that popular focus on the president is excessive.
 "We have a cult of the president, where we make too big a deal of the president."